developer0hye/Yolo_Label/README.md

 ![image](https://user-images.githubusercontent.com/35001605/47644151-bd369c80-dbb0-11e8-9505-d7ada78911c2.png)

-4. Click the button 'Open Files' and open the directory that you saved your custom images.
+4. Click the button 'Open Files'and open the directory that you saved your custom images and object name lists file that you saved at step 2.